 A. There is four choices for H4, 9004, 9007, and H13 bulb sizes: (1) Single beam.
 (2) Low Xenon / High Halogen.
 (3) Bi-Xenon.
 The single beam kit performs only for one beam (high or low).
 The Low Xenon / High Halogen lights have one bulb base where 2 bulbs are mounted: an HID bulb for the low beam and a halogen bulb for the high beam.
 The Bi-Xenon kits have an HID bulb that moves inward for the high beam, so both the high and low beams are HID.

 Q. Will DRL (daytime running lights) or Auto Switch On affect the HID kit?

 A. For vehicles with Daytime Running Lights which share the same bulb with the HID light, you will need to disable the DRL mode.
 DRL operate on reduced wattage or fluctuating current levels.
 This will cause the HID system to flicker and burn out prematurely.
 Please ensure that your OEM headlight harness is providing a constant 12 volts not to damage the HID system.
 The Auto Switch On may affect the lifespan of the HID ballasts and the bulbs.
 Automatic Lights usually come on just right before you start the ignition.
 So the battery will be focused on ignition.
 Therefore HIDs will try to ignite on a lower voltage again.
 Note that Using Auto Switch “ON”, aftermarket bulbs may not work correctly with any particular vehicle’s setup, that is why the manual operation of the lights is recommended.

 Q. Are XENON HID light systems street legal?

 A. All XENON HID aftermarket kits are intended for exhibition and off-road use only.
-Check local laws regarding the use of HID lights on public roads.
+Check state laws regarding the use of HID lights on public roads.